cabforum/smime/SBR.md

 #### 3.2.3.3 Verification of authority

-(COREY: should go here of seperately in 3.2.6 per the RFC order?)
+(COREY: should go here or seperately in 3.2.6 per the RFC order?)
 - Authorised Rep
 - Delegation
 - Committing the company vs approving affiliation of subscriber